 Step 10: Once the migration job is created, it provides the complete summary of the job.

-With Kernel Migrator for Exchange, migrating mailboxes from Exchange Server to Office 365 becomes more convenient (no matter how big the organization is).
+With it, migrating mailboxes from Exchange Server to Office 365 becomes more convenient (no matter how big the organization is).
 It ensures complete migration of mailboxes and public folders without any flaws.
 Also, it ensures total co-existence between the migrated and un-migrated mailboxes for a smooth migration.